parisUlloa/LabReport1/Week1:LabReport.md

 >Something similar as my Visual below will show up !
 >![Image](solution.png)

-# **And you have now successfully completed the set up for an account of ieng6 !!!**
+## **And you have now successfully completed the set up for an account of ieng6 !!!**
 ## Congradulations Heres a Trophy for your Completion!
 >![Image](trop.jpeg)

+# Part 3
+**Trying Some Commands**

+In order to get a basic foundation in using ieng6 you can try the following commands\
+1) cd ~
+2) cd
+3) ls -lat
+4) ls -a
+5) cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
+6) cat /home/linux/ieng6/cs15lsp23/public/hello.txt

+Try out these fun commands and see what you can encounter !!

+_FUN FACT:_

+Typing the following once you are ready to leave the terminal it can log you out successfully and quickly

+* Ctrl-D
+* Run the command exit

+**Thank you for participating and taking the time to see my Tutorial !**

+hope this helps !